aratur/profile/src/content/project/landing.md

 ---
 id: 8
 name: 'Landing page'
-description: 'A responsive landing page in HTML in CSS only.'
+description: 'A responsive landing page in HTML and CSS only.
+Static code generation done using astro.build, at the same time providing convenient way of splitting reusable code components without a need for heavier frameworks.'
 media:
   [
     {